 Course Setter

-Control Set-Out
+Control Setout

-Controls are preferably set out on stands, but may be hung from branches.
-Control stands have plastic holders that the units snap into.
+The longer the time before an event that the units are programmed, the more prone to failure the controls seem to be.
+For Sunday courses, the e-punch team avoids programming the controls before Friday evening.
+Setout is then usually done on Saturday.
+Controls can be set out on stands or hung from branches.
+Control stands have Velcro on their tops and the control units have Velcro on their bottoms.
 Hanging controls on branches requires a special technique.
-Since the clip on the end of the control bag string does not fit through the hole in the e-punch unit, a loop should be made in the string and passed through the hole.
+Since the clip on the end of the control bag string does not fit through the hole in the control, a loop should be made in the string and passed through the hole.
 The clip can then be passed through the loop, allowing for easy hanging.
+Helpers involved in setout should avoid having cell phones near the control units.
+They should also refrain from attaching the units to the stands until the stand has been firmly placed in its final location.

 Registration

-E-punch (computer center)
+E-punch Team (computer center)

 Beginner Clinics